FREQUENTLY ASKED QUESTIONS

 Who sends the alerts from SIREN?

 Tompkins County dispatchers at the Emergency Communications Center will send alerts when requested by local public safety agencies.
-Local municipalities (City of Ithaca, towns and villages) will also use this system to notify residents of pertinent information related to road closures, water main breaks, parking regulations, street cleaning and weather-related closing and interruptions.
+Local municipalities (City of Ithaca, towns and villages) will also use this system to notify residents of pertinent information related to road closures, water main breaks, parking regulations, street cleaning and weather-related closings and interruptions.

 How does the SIREN system respond to busy signals or no-answer situations?